Fortress-Blast/Fortress-Blast/README.md

 Known bugs (v0.1)
 -----------------

-- Menus display all items with numbers despite them not being links
+- Menus display all items with numbers despite them not being links.
 - Not all Mannpower powerups end up being replaced.